Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

    The maintainer listed in the DESCRIPTION file must be responsive to questions on the support site, package-related email from users and Bioconductor team members, package-related errors in the build system, and requests for bug fixes.
+The email in the DESCRIPTION must also remain a valid, active email.

 ## User Requested Deprecation

-Alternatively, a package maintainer may requestion package deprecation.
+Alternatively, a package maintainer may request package deprecation.
 The maintainer may have any number of reasons for deprecating their package.
 Some common reasons: